publicdocs/uscode/assets/md/titles/usc14/us/usc/t14/ptI/ch17/m__us_usc_t14_s639.md

  __Coast Guard City, USA__

 [Pub.
-L. 105–383, title IV, § 409][/us/pl/105/383/s409], Nov.
+L. 105–383, title IV][/us/pl/105/383/tIV], § 409, Nov.
 13, 1998, [112 Stat.
-3431][/us/stat/112/3431], provided that:
+3431][/us/stat/112/3431], as amended by [Pub.
+L. 114–120, title II][/us/pl/114/120/tII], § 206, Feb.
+8, 2016, [130 Stat.
+37][/us/stat/130/37], provided that:

 > “The Commandant of the Coast Guard may recognize the community of Grand Haven, Michigan, as ‘Coast Guard City, USA’.
-If the Commandant desires to recognize any other community in the same manner or any other community requests such recognition from the Coast Guard, the Commandant shall notify the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives 90 days prior to approving such recognition.”
+If the Commandant desires to recognize any other community in the same manner or any other community requests such recognition from the Coast Guard, the Commandant shall notify the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives 30 days prior to approving such recognition.”

 ----------